chemzqm/reactive-lite/Readme.md

 * `option.filters`  contains filters for this reactive instance
 * `option.bindings` contains bindings for this reactive instance

-Binding function are searched on `model` first, if not, search delegate instead, throw error if not found

 ### .remove()

 Unbind all events and remove `reactive.el`